 Like the Speakers settings, you can use this function to select the default sound quality format.

 Modulating these settings as per your requisites can help you utilize the full potential of your speakers and microphones.
-You can even manage the power wielded into modulating these settings by using inbuilt Power Management option.
+You can even manage the power wielded into modulating these settings by using the inbuilt Power Management option.

 Clicking on the little battery icon on the bottom left position opens up the Power Management window where you can choose to disable the changes when your PC is running on battery power.